Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

 **Important Notes:**

 * Tested on Huawei OceanStor Dorado 8000 V6 6.1.0 and Dorado 6000 V6 V700R001C10SPH128
+* CPU and memory usage have their own thresholds: `--warning` and `--critical` for the CPU, `--warning-mem` and `--critical-mem` for the memory.
+All of them are off by default.
+A controller keeps its memory well filled in normal operation (75 to 83% on a Dorado 6000 V6, and 89 and 96% in the vendor's own example of a healthy controller), so a memory threshold only makes sense once you know what your array normally sits at.
 * A controller board without a temperature sensor answers with -1 (the boards of a Dorado 6000 V6 do).
 It is shown as `--`, left out of the temperature check and out of the performance data.
 * Create a read-only API user that can perform queries only
 * The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window